-Budget tables.
-Please use the budget table template provided in part B2 form.
-Each PI is required to fill in their budget breakdown.
-Include the direct costs of the project plus a flat-rate financing of indirect costs calculated as 25% of the total eligible direct costs (excluding subcontracting) towards overheads.
+The budget table (please use the budget table provided in Part B2 form template): Include the direct costs of the project plus a flat-rate financing of indirect costs calculated as 25% of the total eligible direct costs (excluding subcontracting) towards overheads.
 Furthermore, include a breakdown of the budget subdivided in personnel costs, travel, equipment, consumables, publication costs (including any costs related to Open Access), other direct costs, and any envisaged subcontracting costs.

-If additional funding, above the normal (EUR 10 000 000), is requested for (a) covering eligible 'start-up' costs for a PI moving from another country to the EU or an Associated Country^{4,5} as a consequence of receiving an ERC grant and/or (b) the purchase of major equipment and/or (c) access to large facilities, then this also needs to be fully justified.
+If additional funding, above the normal (EUR 2 500 000), is requested for (a) covering eligible 'startup' costs for a PI moving from another country to the EU or an Associated Country as a consequence of receiving an ERC grant and/or (b) the purchase of major equipment and/or (c) access to large facilities, then this also needs to be fully justified.
 Please note that any additional funding request under (a) and (b) is subject to 25% overhead.
-The request of additional funding under (c) to access facilities owned by a third party and not used on the premises of the beneficiaries should be listed in cost category 'C2.
+The request of additional funding under (c) to access large research facilities owned by a third party30 and not used on the premises of the beneficiaries should be listed in cost category 'C2.
 Other Direct Costs with no overheads'.
-Include the additional costs in the budget tables as well.
+Include the additional costs in the budget table.

 The costs are given for the full duration.
 A breakdown by reporting period is not requested for the evaluation process.
 The 'Total estimated eligible costs' as well as the 'Total requested grant' figures should be equal to those inserted in the online proposal submission forms (section 3 - Budget).
-The

-ERC funds up to 100% of the total eligible costs.
+The ERC funds up to 100% of the total eligible costs.
 In case the total costs differ from the requested grant, it should be specified on the proposal what exactly is funded from other sources.